mitsuhiko/lucumr/2011/7/19/sqlachemy-and-you.rst

 how SQLAlchemy's ORM component works.
 In SQLAlchemy you have an object called the “session”.
 It basically encapsulates a transaction.
 However it does more.
 Each object is tracked by primary key in this session.
 As such each object only exists once by primary key.
-As such you can safe a lot of queries and you never have things out of sync.
+As such you can safely make a lot of queries and you never have things out of sync.
 When you commit the session it will send all changes at once to the database in correct order, if you rollback the session nothing happens instead.